IbrahemKhaled74/NewsApp/README.md

 # News App

+Please ⭐️ this repo and share it with others

 # Description
 News app With Kotlin .
 Live News App with many Categories like Politics,Sports...Etc and U can use the source u want like BBC-news , Fox-Sports...Etc.